 The percentage of children aged 6–11 years in the United States who were obese increased from 7% in 1980 to nearly 18% in 2012.
 Similarly, the percentage of adolescents aged 12–19 years who were obese increased from 5% to nearly 21% over the same period.

 Childhood Obesity Problem

-Without a doubt in the United States we have a crisis when it comes to childhood obesity.
+Without a doubt, in the United States, we have a crisis when it comes to childhood obesity.
 Although we can point to the fact that children today do not get enough daily exercise because of their sedentary lifestyle, the problem lies deeper.
 It’s hardly just a lack of physical activity.
-It’s an over consumption and addiction to processed high-carb junk food.
+It’s overconsumption and addiction to processed high-carb junk food.

-Health Benefits Of A Keto Foods For Children
+Health Benefits Of Low Carb Foods For Children

 We know that children need a good amount of iron and fat in their diet for proper growth and brain development.
 This is not difficult to come by on a low carb keto diet since it is rich in both.